 Directed by: Logan Sledge

-Sara and Callie are walking through New York City's West Village very late at night, when they share their first kiss.
-This leads to a vicious attack by an angry bystander, in which Sara is horribly injured.
-She falls into a coma, which becomes one of the major subjects of the play.
+Sara and Callie are walking the streets of New York City when they share their first kiss.
+This leads to a vicious attack by an angry bystander, in which Sara is horribly injured and falls into a coma.
 George, Callie's good friend, tries to help with the situation, but there is little he can do.
 Peter, Sara's ex-boyfriend from St. Louis, comes to help nurse her back to health.
 Throughout Stop Kiss, relationships are explored, formed, and even ended as Diana Son elaborates on the depths of human emotion and compassion.
-The story is told out of chronological order: alternating scenes take place respectively before and after the assault, which is not shown onstage.
+The story is told in alternating scenes taking place before and after the assault, respectively.

 Collaboration with the Hurley School of Music